A Kuala Lumpur Itinerary – A Four-day guide to the Malaysian Capital City that provides many attractions you must visit during your stay.

 There are many ways to get around Kuala Lumpur, but before we get into the various modes of transport available to the traveller, let’s discuss a vital card you must get upon settling in and visiting Kuala Lumpur attractions.

-I speak of the MyRapid card, an easy scan in and out procedure that gets you onto the trains, monorail and buses and then to visit places in Kuala Lumpur.
-Tourists can buy most cards at train stations or nearby convenient stores.
+I speak of the MyRapid card, an easy scan-in and out procedure that gets you onto the trains, monorail and buses and then to visit places in Kuala Lumpur.
+Tourists can buy most cards at train stations or nearby convenience stores.

-- Getting around by train (MRT/LRT) – Probably the ideal way to get around, the train system will take you to the most popular locations in the city and beyond.
+• Getting around by train (MRT/LRT) – Probably the ideal way to get around, the train system will take you to the most popular locations in the city, which includes the famous KL Sentral train station and beyond.

-- Go by Monorail – Used in the city area, a monorail is a fast and efficient way through the city that will give you views from the top.
+• Go by Monorail – Used in the city area, a monorail is a fast and efficient way to give you views from the top.

-- Jump on a bus – If a train doesn’t take you the whole, the bus will take care of the rest.
-Not overly used in my own experiences.
+• Jump on a bus – If a train doesn’t take you the whole, the bus will take care of the rest.
+It’s not overly used in my own experiences.

-- Hail a taxi – Taxis are everywhere, and if you need to get somewhere quickly to save you a walk to the train station, the cab will get you there in no time and doesn’t cost you a great deal.
+• Hail a taxi – Taxis are everywhere, and if you need to get somewhere quickly to save a walk to the train station, the cab will get you there in no time and doesn’t cost you a great deal.

-- Take a walk – A Kuala Lumpur city tour is best discovered by foot, and with many footpaths and traffic lights, you can safely get to your destination travelling on your own two feet.
+• Take a walk – A Kuala Lumpur city tour is best discovered on foot, and with many footpaths and traffic lights, you can safely reach your destination on your own two feet.

 You are getting around KL during your Malaysia itinerary for four days.